-Elucidation: A continuant is an entity that persists, endures, or continues to exist through time while maintaining its identity.
-[008-001]
+a(continuant)[Elucidation: A continuant is an entity that persists, endures, or continues to exist through time while maintaining its identity.
+[008-001]]

 Continuants include also spatial regions.
 Material continuants can preserve their identity even while gaining and losing material parts.
 Continuants are contrasted with occurrents, which unfold themselves in successive temporal parts or phases [60].